-(Note: This form is needed in additional to the Medical Examination Form that was prepared by your doctor) (UNIT LEADERS, Place this on top of the Medical form.)
+(Note: This form is needed in additional to the Medical Examination Form that was prepared by your doctor) (UNIT LEADERS, Place this on top of the medical form.)

 Scout Scout-Leader

 Campsite Troop #

 Food Allergies

 Previous Health Problems

 Medications to Be Taken at Camp Type Time

-Emergency Phone Numbers of Parent / Guardian 1
+Emergency Phone Numbers of Parent / G uardian

 Doctor's Name

 Doctors Phone ()

-Is your Health Insurance listed as an HMO Plan? ?
+Is your Health Insurance listed as an HMO O Plan?

-If so, what procedures must be followed before of eare is given? (phone calls, referrals, etc.?)
+If so, what procedures must be followed by before care is given?
+(Phone calls, referrals, etc.?)

 Other information?